Hospital-acquired infection: Handwashing

 Handwashing frequently is called the single most important measure to reduce the risks of transmitting skin microorganisms from one person to another or from one site to another on the same patient.
 Washing hands as promptly and thoroughly as possible between patient contacts and after contact with blood, body fluids, secretions, excretions, and equipment or articles contaminated by them is an important component of infection control and isolation precautions.

 The spread of nosocomial infections, among immunocompromised patients is connected with health care workers' hand contamination in almost 40% of cases, and is a challenging problem in the modern hospitals.
 The best way for workers to overcome this problem is conducting correct hand-hygiene procedures; this is why the WHO launched in 2005 the GLOBAL Patient Safety Challenge.

 Two categories of micro-organisms can be present on health care workers' hands: transient flora and resident flora.
 The first is represented by the micro-organisms taken by workers from the environment, and the bacteria in it are capable of surviving on the human skin and sometimes to grow.
 The second group is represented by the permanent micro-organisms living on the skin surface (on the stratum corneum or immediately under it).
 They are capable of surviving on the human skin and to grow freely on it.
 They have low pathogenicity and infection rate, and they create a kind of protection from the colonization from other more pathogenic bacteria.
-The skin of workers is colonized by 3.9 x 104 – 4.6 x 106 cfu/cm2.
-The microbes comprising the resident flora are: Staphylococcus epidermidis, Staphylococcus hominis, and Microccocus, Propionibacterium, Corynebacterium, Dermobacterium, and Pitosporum spp., while transient organisms are Staphylococcus aureus, and Klebsiella pneumoniae, and Acinetobacter, Enterobacter and Candida spp.
+The skin of workers is colonized by 3.9 × 104 – 4.6 × 106 cfu/cm2.
+The microbes comprising the resident flora are: Staphylococcus epidermidis, Staphylococcus hominis, and Micrococcus, Propionibacterium, Corynebacterium, Dermabacter, and Pittosporum spp., while transient organisms are Staphylococcus aureus, and Klebsiella pneumoniae, and Acinetobacter, Enterobacter and Candida spp.
 The goal of hand hygiene is to eliminate the transient flora with a careful and proper performance of hand washing, using different kinds of soap, (normal and antiseptic), and alcohol-based gels.
 The main problems found in the practice of hand hygiene is connected with the lack of available sinks and time-consuming performance of hand washing.
 An easy way to resolve this problem could be the use of alcohol-based hand rubs, because of faster application compared to correct hand-washing.